hellwigm/Ray-ES/README.md

 # Ray-ES

-This is the code Ray-ES of the supplementary material for the paper "A Novel and Simple Approach for Constrained Optimization - An Evolution Strategy that Evolves Rays" by Patrick Spettel and Hans-Georg Beyer.
+This is the code Ray-ES of the supplementary material for the paper "A Simple Approach for Constrained Optimization - An Evolution Strategy that Evolves Rays" by Patrick Spettel and Hans-Georg Beyer.